Socialist Australia

 welfare rights

 This established the legal proposition that citizens have a right against their government to subsistence.
-Furthermore, welfare rights are included in international human rights treaties adopted following the Second World War.
+Furthermore, welfare rights are included in United Nations human rights treaties adopted following the Second World War.
 The 1948 Universal Declaration of Human Rights was such a treaty.
 Subsequently, welfare rights were secured in the domestic law of all developed countries.
+We now look at Welfare Rights in Australia and the Welfare Rights Centre network that has been established to assist you in understanding your rights.

 Welfare Rights Centre NSW